LBHackney-IT/API-Playbook/docs/event-driven-architecture.md

 The event-driven architecture approach is a paradigm shift from more traditional architectures that closely couple data and services within one data store and monolithic application.

+If you want to reduce the number of tightly coupled dependencies within your application, you can move towards and event driven approach.